 What should I know before getting a payday loan?

-Before you sign a payday loan agreement, it’s important for you to know:
+Before you sign a payday , it's important to know:

 Rules payday lenders must follow

 - the maximum fees they can legally charge you for the loan, which is $15 for every $100 you borrow,